-The company prohibits retaliation for raising complaints or concerns, including in relation to human rights issues.
-Retaliation can take many forms including physical, psychological, economic or legal harm.
-In addition, retaliation may take place against many different people depending on the context, not only the person raising the complaint or concern, but also involving family, representatives, colleagues, trade union representatives, human rights defenders, witnesses, interpreters, friends, and others.
+C.5 Prohibition of retaliation for raising complaints or concerns people depending on the context, not only the person raising the complaint or concern, but also involving family, representatives, colleagues, trade union representatives, human rights defenders, witnesses, interpreters, friends, and others.
 Economic forms of retaliation can include negative actions connected with a person's employment including demotion, disciplinary action, firing, salary reduction, job or shift reassignment, anti-union discrimination and blacklisting.
 Legal forms of retaliation can include vexatious litigation and strategic lawsuits against public participation (SLAPPs).
 These are civil, criminal or administrative lawsuits without merit, but with the intent of preventing individuals or groups (including persons and organisations acting on their behalf) from engaging in criticism, opposition, public participation or similar activities in relation to a business' operations. (see also indicator A.1.6).